struktapp/strukt-strukt/README.md

              └── PayrollAuthModule.php
 ```

 There is a default module i.e `AuthModule` when you generate an application.
-Folders generate in a module can be changed in `config/setup/module.ini`
+Folders generate in a module can be changed in `cfg/module.ini` this also indicates part of alias used to access classes/objects.
+You'll also find a config file `cfg/app.ini` that holds the active applications name.

+### Generate a module

+Command syntax for generating a module:

 ```sh
 ./console generate:module <app_name> <module_name> <module_alias>
 ```

-For module generation format see the line, for sample see line below:
+Example command:

 ```sh
 ./console generate:module payroll human_resource hr
 ```

-Now the file structure should look like the tree structure below:
+Now the file structure should look as below:

 ```
 app/